AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/ALTER TABLE.md

             CALL SET_TABLE_PROPERTY('holo_test','dictionary_encoding_columns','a:off');
             ```

--   You can modify the bitmap index property of fields in a table.
+-   **bitmap\_columns**
     -   Syntax

         ```
-        -- Full modification: In addition to modifying the bitmap index property of the fields that you specify in the CALL statement, Hologres automatically enables dictionary encoding for fields of the TEXT data type.
+        -- Set the bitmap index property for all fields.
         CALL SET_TABLE_PROPERTY('<table_name>', 'bitmap_columns', '[columnName{:[on|off]}[,...]]');

-        -- Incremental modification: The bitmap index property of only fields that you specify in the CALL statement is modified.
-The bitmap index property of other fields remains unchanged.
+        -- Modify the bitmap index property only for the fields that you specify in the CALL statement.
+The bitmap index property remains unchanged for other fields.
         CALL UPDATE_TABLE_PROPERTY('<table_name>', 'bitmap_columns', '[columnName{:[on|off]}[,...]]');
         ```